Foreclosure Alternatives

 Foreclosure alternatives

-If you want to avoid foreclosure, please contact us immediately at 800 846 2222 and we'll discuss your options.
-There are programs that may allow you to stay in your home as well as options that might help you leave the house without going through foreclosure.
+If you want to avoid foreclosure, please contact us immediately at 800.846.2222 and we'll discuss your options.
+There are programs that may allow you to stay in the home as well as options that might help you leave the house without going through foreclosure.
 The sooner you call us to explore your options, the more alternatives you may have.

 Call us

-MILITARY PERSONNEL/SERVICEMEMBERS: If you or your spouse is a member of the military, please contact us immediately.
+MILITARY PERSONNEL/SERVICEMEMBERS: If you are a member of the military or a dependent of a member of the military, please contact us immediately.
 The federal Servicemembers Civil Relief Act (SCRA) and comparable state laws afford significant protections and benefits to eligible military service personnel.
 Please note, however, that military service and/or SCRA qualification may not necessarily prevent foreclosure.
-If your loan is in default, a court order approval may be obtained for foreclosure to proceed.
-If you are having difficulty making your payments, please contact the Enterprise Military Benefits Unit at your earliest convenience by calling 877 345 0693.
-If you are calling from outside the U.S. please contact us at 817 245 4094.
+If the loan is in default, a court order approval may be obtained for foreclosure to proceed.
+If you are having difficulty making payments, please contact the Enterprise Military Benefits Unit at your earliest convenience by calling 877.345.0693.
+If you are calling from outside the U.S., please contact us at 817.245.4094.
 Both numbers are open 24 hours a day, 7 days a week to discuss the various home retention options that may be available.